Documentation Index

 Events

-You can view the history of recent events for the selected volume.
+You can view the recent event history of the selected Volume.

-• Type: Type of the event that occurred.
+• Type: The type of event that occurred.

-• Reason: Name of the event that occurred.
+• Reason: The name of the event that occurred.

 • Message: Description of the event that occurred.